Tickets available

 About This Event

-– This event takes place in the Zilkha Auditorium at Whitechapel Gallery, located on the ground floor.
+– This event takes place in the Creative Studio space at Whitechapel Gallery, on the 2nd floor in our education tower with both lift and stair access.

 – You must purchase a ticket to attend the event.
 Concession tickets are available.
 If you require a Personal Assistant to support your attendance, we can offer them a seat free of charge, but it must be arranged in advance.